wp-plugins/flexytalk-widget/readme.txt

 == Description ==

 Impress your website visitors and convert them into loyal customers.[FlexyTalk](http://bit.ly/VfHp3A)  integrates with your current IM app and mobile phone.
 No software downloads nor complicated chat dashboards.

 * **New!
+30/03/2013 Eye catching 3D agents on toolbar:** Display an agent image above the toolbar.
+Select gender and size of the agent image.

+* **New!
+29/03/2013 Toggle OFFLINE-ONLINE Chat toolbar:** When a new visitor enters your site, FlexyTalk checks your availability status and show online/offline messages

+* **New!
 16/01/2013 GRAVATAR Integration:** Let the visitors know who they are chatting with.
 Display your picture, current location and a brief text about you.
 Fill you profile at  <http://www.gravatar.com>